 Why Celery Juice is the Hottest Health Trend will give you the explanation of why everyone’s adding 16 ounces of juice to his or her daily routine and the reasons you should too.

 Normally, I write about things that create a cozy life.
 I decided to write about juicing celery because having vibrant health is part of living a happy lifestyle.

-Lately, every where I turn I hear about someone singing the praises of drinking freshly pressed celery juice.
+Every where I turn I hear about someone singing the praises of drinking freshly pressed celery juice.
 Even celebrities are have joined in on the rave reviews.

 I’ve been drinking celery juice for years, mixed in with cucumbers, fennel, lemons and spinach.
 I’ve never experimented with drinking just celery juice alone on an empty stomach.